 Eleocharis quadrangulata flowers in July and fruits may be seen mid-July through to mid-October.

-The time of year you would expect to find Angled Spike Rush vegetative and fruiting in New York.
+The time of year you would expect to find Square-stemmed Spike Rush vegetative and fruiting in New York.

 Eleocharis quadrangulata (Michx.)
 Roemer & J.A.
 Schultes